 A Systematic Investigation of our Holdings

 Even after 1945, stolen objects made their way into the collections of many museums worldwide by way of acquisitions and gifts.
 The collection of the Jewish Museum Berlin is no exception.
-In 2015, we therefore began to systematically investigate the origins of our holdings.
+In the past, we have therefore conducted targeted investigations into specific groups of holdings in our collection.
+In 2023, we established a dedicated position for provenance research and are broadening our investigation to the remaining collection.
 We are attempting to identify stolen objects by reconstructing their history, as far as possible, during the period from 1933 to 1945, and through researching previous ownership.

 Provenance Research in the Painting and Sculpture Collections